 Target Group Youth in post-compulsory education (ages 15-24) Key Result Areas Program-Level Results Area Level/Program Plan Poor/disadvantaged students complete post-compulsory education without dropping out.
 Educational establishments are able to prevent the risk of students dropping out before they complete their programs.
 Offer more scholarships for post-compulsory education and vocational training for poor/disadvantaged students.
 A system to effectively monitor, assist, and support poor and disadvantaged students to access scholarships.
-G1, O1, K3 G1, O1, K2, K3 G1, G2, O1, O2, K2, K3 G4, K8 Operating Guidelines For students Provide guidance to students, promote access to with funding sources such as government, private, at to deliver basic and vocational education opportuespecially vocational programs that are aligned with economic and social development.
-For educational establishments Support the development of the following: (1) an school dropout prevention, (2) work integrated process, (3) collaboration with entrepreneurs at and (4) standard testing and evaluation to ensure by employers as well as 21st-century, digital, and early warning system for learning curriculum and notential employers, e competencies required laboration with other organization outside ed ucational establishments p education and training models to provide eneurship skills, which can drive results in runication campaigns to change attitudes in ue of vocational education and employment advocacy to enhance the image of voce the quality of education through success marize key knowledge g, and co-funding, and e learners with hard or nodal agencies.
+G1, O1, K3 G1, O1, K2, K3 G1, G2, O1, O2, K2, K3 G4, K8 Operating Guidelines For students Provide guidance to students, promote access to learning, and coordinate with funding sources such as government, private, and nonprofit organizations to deliver basic and vocational education opportunities to target students, especially vocational programs that are aligned with the direction of national economic and social development.
+For educational establishments Support the development of the following: (1) an early warning system for school dropout prevention, (2) work integrated learning curriculum and process, (3) collaboration with entrepreneurs and potential employers, and (4) standard testing and evaluation to ensure competencies required by employers as well as 21st-century, digital, and entrepreneurship skills.

+Target Group Youth in post-compulsory education (ages 15-24) Key Result Areas Operating Guidelines For collaboration with other organization outside ed Conduct research and lessons learned to sum and innovation, such as budgeting, co-financing develop education and training models to provid entrepreneurship skills, which can drive results in recommunication campaigns to change attitudes in the value of vocational education and employment policy advocacy to enhance the image of voc improve the quality of education through success collaboration model for education management establishments and businesses. marize key knowledge g, and co-funding, and e learners with hard or nodal agencies.
 Develop target audience toward at.
-Direct and undertake ational education and esful models, such as a novation, such as budgeting, co-financing p education and training models to provide eneurship skills, which can drive results in runication campaigns to change attitudes in ue of vocational education and employment advocacy to enhance the image of voce the quality of education through successoration model for education management
+Direct and undertake ational education and esful models, such as a

-3.3 Whole Scho pol Development Target Group Teachers, management, and education programs in medium educational establishments Key Result Areas Problems Students in rural schools have lagged behind school years.
-Teachers' pedagogy does not keep up with rap world, and learner achievement varies with te The dropout rate of among at-risk students is a students (Kindergarten 3, Grade 6, and Grade).
-Learning loss due to the COVID-19 outbreak lose learning, including knowledge and skills, eschool year. id changes in the modern eacher's teaching quality. rising, especially transition de 9).
-Goal Learning Outcome School has a high capacity to manage quality education through teaching and learning which is suitable for the 21st century.
+3.3 Whole Scho pol Development Target Group Teachers, management, and education programs in medium educational establishments Problems Students in rural schools have lagged behind their urban peers by two school years.
+Teachers' pedagogy does not keep up with rapid changes in the modern world, and learner achievement varies with teacher's teaching quality.
+The dropout rate of among at-risk students is rising, especially transition students (Kindergarten 3, Grade 6, and Grade 9).
+Learning loss due to the COVID-19 outbreak has caused students to lose learning, including knowledge and skills, equivalent to at least one school year.
+Goal Learning Outcome School has a high capacity to manage quality education through teaching and learning which is suitable for the 21 st century.
 Access Learning Quality system for all students which includes preventing and monitoring students from dropping out of the education system.
 System Change School model which has autonomy and readiness for systematic self-management and forwards the transformation model to policy agencies or related sectors.
-G2 G1 G4
+G1 G4